tsdev/spinw/README.md

 * can be also accessed from the browser: https://spinw.github.io/spinwdoc/

 # Build Status
-We are currently testing on Centos 7.3, macOS and Windows using MATLAB R2018b.
-It should be noted that MATLAB symbolic calculation changed post R2018a and as such symbolic results may be differ with a relative tolerance of < 0.03 %.
+Currently automated testing is on the `ubuntu-latest`, `windows-latest` and `macos-latest` Github actions runners (Ubuntu 20.04, Windows Server 2022, macOS-11 as of 16/11/22) and the latest Matlab version available from the [setup-matlab](https://github.com/matlab-actions/setup-matlab) action (R2022b as of 16/11/22).
+We also test on Ubuntu 20.04 and MATLAB2020a.
+It should be noted that MATLAB symbolic calculation changed post R2018a and as such symbolic results may be differ with a relative tolerance of < 0.03%.

 Testing can be pulled from the [testing](https://www.github.com/spinw/testing) repository and run with the `runspinwFunctionalityTests` command from the `Testing` directory.
 <!---